"""

 return self.Unit(item)

-"Calling the getitem method from a UnitRegistry is deprecated. "
+"Calling the getitem method from a UnitRegistry will be removed in future versions of pint.\n"

 "use `parse_expression` method or use the registry as a callable."